celery/celery/docs/getting-started/first-steps-with-django.rst

     def add(x, y):
         return x + y

-Now if we want to execute this task, we can use the ``delay`` method of the task class.
+To execute this task, we can use the ``delay`` method of the task class.
 This is a handy shortcut to the ``apply_async`` method which gives greater control of the task execution.
 See :doc:`Executing Tasks<../userguide/executing>` for more information.